 Many of today's websites run on a platform called WordPress, a PHP program that was built for looking after larger websites with ease.

-- Once WordPress is installed a web page can be created in minutes with no coding skills.
+- WordPress allows you to create a website in minutes with no coding skills.

 - Images can be edited right from the browser.